nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 to create a new workout in the application.
 To view the details of the `WorkoutCommand#execute()`, click [here](https://github.com/AY2122S2-CS2113T-T09-2/tp/blob/master/src/main/java/commands/WorkoutCommand.java).
 <br><br>
-When all methods except the `listAllWorkout()` method is executed, the `FileManager` and `UI` classes will call its appropriate methods depending on the command action.
+When all methods except the `listAllWorkout()` method are executed, the `FileManager` and `UI` classes will call its appropriate methods depending on the command action.
 From the previous example, the `/create` workout command action will call the `FileManager#writeNewWorkoutToFile(newWorkout)` and also the `UI#printNewCreatedMessage(newWorkout)`